 The Peloton Bike features an additional two rear speakers compared to the S15i’s two front speakers.

-The NordicTrack Commercial S15i costs $1,599 and includes a free year of iFit (a $396 value), while the Peloton Bike costs $1,895 alone.
-With the Peloton Bike, you will also have to pay a $39 membership fee to access classes and an extra $100 or so dollars for clip-in shoes if you do not have them already, making the first year cost with Peloton significantly more expensive.
+The NordicTrack Commercial S15i costs $1,599 and includes a free month of iFit (a $39 value), while the Peloton Bike costs $1,895 alone.
+With the Peloton Bike, you will also have to pay a $39 membership fee to access classes and an extra $100 or so dollars for clip-in shoes if you do not have them already, making the cost with Peloton significantly more expensive.

 Peloton only sells the Bike and the Bike+, but NordicTrack offers an array of options.
 Outside of its studio series (the S15i and the S22i), they also sell two recumbent bikes (the Commercial VR25 R35) and two other upright bikes (the Commercial VU 19 and VU 29).
 All four of these bikes are compatible with iFit, but their build and technology is not quite as advanced as that of the S15i and S22i.
 Additionally, NordicTrack’s sister company — ProForm — also sells their own line of bikes that are compatible with iFit.